Jcparkyn/herd/README.md

 - If there's more than one reference to the value, the language makes a shallow copy of it with the modification applied.
 The copy now has a reference count of one, so subsequent modifications usually don't need to allocate.

 There's one very convenient consequence of everything being a value: _Reference cycles are impossible!_ This means the reference counting system doesn't need cycle detection, and can also be used as a garbage collector.

+## Comparison to other languages

+- Swift: Uses a lot of similar ideas (under the name "Mutable Value Semantics"), but is statically typed and overall a much more complex language, including many types that aren't values.
+- Matlab / R: These languages also use copy-on-write semantics for arrays, but as far as I'm aware they can't reliably track when reference counts decrease back to one, so they have to make copies more often than herd does.
+(I also dislike these languages for other reasons).
+- PHP: Uses value semantics for arrays but not objects.
+- Perl: Uses value semantics for array and hashes, but exposes many ways to break the guarantees of value semantics.

 ## Language tour